makwaijun/personalwebpagev2/content/Poetry/Poetry6.md

 This deviance in the monotonous,
 a star taking flight,

 Descends on an ethereal horizon;
-a snapshot captured by desirous eyes
 chained to the sight.
+Its brief existence a snapshot,
+captured by desirous eyes.

-Open, is the door for gratuitous visitation rights
+Open, I leave, the door
+for gratuitous visitation rights
-to the enclosured heart and fortress of the mind.
+to a heart enclosured, and
+fortified mind.

 But it is not to be
-a modern romcom Stomp,
+a modern romcom stomp,
 whose beats subside to a

 Prim indifference with no nook of calm.